laowantong/sqlab_island/en/mysql/output/cheat_sheet.md

 FROM inhabitant;
 ```

-### Episode 34
+### Episode 35

 **Token.** 225550015813321.

 You have correctly updated your status.
-Now update the pilot's state to 'friendly', and show the table `inhabitant`.
+Now update the pilot's state to 'friendly'. <mark>Afterwards, show the inhabitant table with the formula as added column.</mark>

 **Formula**. `salt_053(sum(nn(hash)) OVER ()) AS token`